gitctrlx/flash-attention-tutorial/README.md

 # Flash Attention Tutorial

 This tutorial is designed for beginners to understand and implement Flash Attention in PyTorch.
-We follow the structure of the provided document "From Online Softmax to FlashAttention" by Zihao Ye, explaining each concept step by step, deriving the formulas, and providing PyTorch code snippets.
+We follow the structure of the document ["From Online Softmax to FlashAttention"](https://courses.cs.washington.edu/courses/cse599m/23sp/notes/flashattn.pdf) by Zihao Ye, explaining each concept step by step, deriving the formulas, and providing PyTorch code snippets.
 We'll build up from basic self-attention to the full tiled Flash Attention, including both forward and backward passes for a complete, differentiable PyTorch implementation.

 We assume basic knowledge of PyTorch and transformers.
 All code is tested for correctness and uses CPU/GPU agnostic devices (tested on CPU for simplicity, but works on CUDA).
 We'll use small dimensions for examples but scale to larger ones in the final implementation.